Sharpes offers quick commuting to Cape Canaveral

 Highly rated Cocoa Junior/Senior High

-The Brevard Public Schools district, which serves nearly 74,000 students with a 20 to 1 student-teacher ratio, earns a B-plus grade from Niche.
-The district allows controlled open enrollment.
-Many Sharpes kids attend C-rated Fairglen Elementary for preschool through sixth grade and continue to A-rated Cocoa Junior/Senior High for seventh through 12th.
-The high school has an IB program, as well as Career & Technical Education programs in aqua science, digital design, marketing, technical design and nutrition and food science.
+The Brevard Public Schools district, which earns a B-plus from Niche, serves about 74,000 students and allows school transfers by application.
+Sharpes kids may attend Fairglen Elementary (C) for preschool through sixth grade, then Cocoa Beach Junior/Senior High (A) for seventh through 12th.
+The high school offers an IB program, as well as Career & Technical Education programs in subjects such as aqua science, digital design, marketing and technical design.
+High schoolers may also take dual-credit classes at Eastern Florida State College.

 Shopping/dining on U.S. Route 1 and in nearby Cocoa, Merritt Island

-Self-storage centers and convenience stores are scattered along U.S. Route 1, which also has a Dollar General and an O’Reilly.
+Self-storage centers and convenience stores are scattered along U.S. Route 1, where there’s also a Dollar General and an O’Reilly.
 Dining options nearby include Stevo’s Pizza Bar, a lively eatery that hosts casino nights and car shows, and Taco Mextizo, a family-owned taqueria.
-“Cocoa and Merritt Island are where you’d go for special shopping and dining trips, they have more options,” Giamporcaro says.
+“Cocoa and Merritt Island are where you’d go for special shopping and dining trips.
+They have more options,” Giamporcaro says.
 Cocoa, to the south, has a Publix, an Aldi and a Walmart Supercenter.
-Merritt Island’s Merritt Square Mall, less than 10 miles away, has Dillard’s, JCPenney and more clothing, jewelry and shoe stores.
-And for date night, Giamporcaro recommends one of his favorite Merritt Island eateries: Pacific Rim, a sushi and Thai fusion spot.
+Merritt Island’s Merritt Square Mall, within about 12 miles of most homes, has Dillard’s, JCPenney and more clothing, jewelry and shoe stores.
+Giamporcaro recommends Pacific Rim, a sushi and Thai fusion spot near the mall, for date night.

 State Road 528 connects to Cape Canaveral, Orlando

 U.S. Route 1 follows the coast through Sharpes, connecting north toward Titusville and south toward West Palm Beach.
 321 Transit provides bus service from stops on Route 1 to Titusville and Viera.
-State Road 528 runs east to Cape Canaveral, about 12 miles away.
-The drive takes about 15 minutes in light traffic.
-HealthFirst Cape Canaveral Hospital is within about 14 miles, or a 20-minute drive, of most homes.
-Orlando, almost 50 miles northwest, is around 45 minutes away without traffic on State Roads 528, 417 and 408.
+State Road 528 runs east to Cape Canaveral, slightly more than 10 miles away.
+HealthFirst Cape Canaveral Hospital is within 20 miles of most homes.
+Orlando is less than 50 miles northwest via State Roads 528, 417 and 408.